kurniawano/ictpsp.github.io/_Notes/Dictionary.md

   parent_tree[n] = current_vertex
 ```

 The above code means that we only add into the parent tree if the entry does not exist in the dictionary.
-The final code is shown below.
+The code is shown below.

 ```python
 def create_path(start: str,